 and Rolf Hinds

-Fabiana and Paula’s career has been widely promoted through worldwide mainstream media such as BBC Radio 3, the National Classic Radio, FM Millenium-106.7, Del Plata Radio, Metro 95.1 Radio, RNIB Connect Radio in Scotland, The Daily Mail (UK), The Mail Online, Páginas Musicales Magazine, Musica Clasica BA Magazine, Clarín Newspaper, Globo International, BBC Brazil, Telefé Argentina TV, TN TV and Arpeggio TV.
+Fabiana and Paula’s career has been widely promoted through worldwide mainstream media such as BBC Radio 3, Radio Nacional Classica, FM Millennium, RNIB Connect Radio, Daily Mail (UK), Mail Online, Clarine Newspaper, Globo International, BBC Brazil, Telefé Argentina TV, TN TV, Arpeggio TV, BBC Breakfast and ITV News.

 Fabiana and Paula not only feel a great passion for music, but they are also thoroughly interested in sharing their music research findings about piano practice related to vision loss.

 The following is a list of their published works: "Las Herramientas Tiflotecnológicas Aplicadas a la Música"

 , by Fabiana Chavez.
 (2010).
 IX Annual Meeting of the Argentine Society for the Cognitive Sciences of Music.
 Bahía Blanca, Argentina.
 "Estrategias de Estudio Utilizadas por Pianistas Ciegos"